 Some scientists warned us.
 In fact one scientist who will come back to our story again.
 Alvin Weinberg, the inventor of the light water reactor and the molten salt reactor, predicted that our over use of coal could have serious consequences back in 1974.

-In a video news release President Obama spoke of his plans for attending GLACIER, a conference held Aug 30th, 2015.
+In a video news release President Obama spoke of his plans for attending GLACIER138, a conference held Aug 30th, 2015.

 “Climate change once seemed like a problem for future generations, but for most Americans it’s already a reality – deeper droughts, longer wildfire seasons, some of our cities even flood at high tide,” he said…In Alaska glaciers are melting… the hunting and fishing upon which generation have depended for a way of life and their jobs are being threatened.”